cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

    Decoding can be done by a succession of modulo and substraction operations.
 I.e. SS = n mod 60, MM = ((n - SS) / 60) mod 60, etc.

 * subject.
 The 'subject' field is restricted to specifying the value of the common name.
 By RFC 7925 an IoT subject is identified by either an EUI-64 for clients, or by a FQDN for servers.
 An EUI-64 mapped from a 48-bit MAC address is encoded as a CBOR byte string of length 6.
-Other EUI-64 is ncoded as a CBOR byte string of length 8.
+Other EUI-64 is encoded as a CBOR byte string of length 8.
 A FQDN is encoded as a CBOR text string.

 * subjectPublicKeyInfo.
-If the 'algorithm' field is the default (id-ecPublicKey and prime256v1), it is omitted in the CBOR encoding., otherwise it is included in the subjectPublicKeyInfo_algorithm field encoded as a int, (see {{iana}}).
+If the 'algorithm' field is the default (id-ecPublicKey and prime256v1), it is omitted in the CBOR encoding, otherwise it is included in the subjectPublicKeyInfo_algorithm field encoded as an int, (see {{iana}}).
 The 'subjectPublicKey' is encoded as a CBOR byte string.
 Public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.

 * extensions.
 The 'extensions' field is encoded as a CBOR array where each extension is represented with an int.
 This is the most compact representation of the allowed extensions.
-The extensions mandated to be supported by RFC 7925 is encodeded as specified below, where a critical extensions are encoded with a negative sign.
+The extensions mandated to be supported by RFC 7925 is encodeded as specified below, where critical extensions are encoded with a negative sign.
 TODO: need to make things mod 3 instead.

    I.e. non-critical keyUsage keyAgreement is encoded as 5, critical basicConstraints cA is encodes as -3, and non-criticical extKeyUsage id-kp-codeSigning + id-kp-OCSPSigning is encoded as 22.